-Schools are required to complete their On-Line List of Participants on-line, by noon on Tuesday October 20, 2015.
+Schools are required to complete their On-Line List of Participants on-line, by noon, Tuesday October 18, 2016.
 Important: Do not request rosters from schools prior to this deadline.
 IHSA will supply each Manager the official rosters from each school assigned to their meet.
 The file supplied by the IHSA Office is the Official File and is the only file to be used for the meet.

-A school in violation of the deadline will not be included in the Official File sent from the IHSA Office to managers and are ineligible to run in your meet, unless approved by Ron McGraw at the IHSA Office.
+A school in violation of the deadline will not be included in the Official File sent from the IHSA Office to managers and are ineligible to run in your meet, unless approved by Kraig Garber at the IHSA Office.